 - Service connection for injuries caused by VA health care

-By proving service connection in one of these ways, you can better support your VA disability claim.
+By proving service connection in one of these ways, you can better support your VA disability claim and obtain VA disability benefits.
 We will discuss each of these methods in turn.

 Direct Service Connection